 Some of these photos represent my earliest photography, and I still count them among my favorites.

 Containing the lowest point in North America, Death Valley gets hot—really hot.
-These photos were taken on a 124° day in the middle of June.
+These photos were taken over the course of a few different trips, one of which was on a 124° day in the middle of June.